Controversies surrounding Mortal Kombat: Feminist and racial perspectives

-Some critics have condemned the Mortal Kombat series as sexist and/or racist, especially regarding its many Asian characters.
+Some critics have condemned the Mortal Kombat series as sexist or racist, especially regarding its Asian characters.
 Guy Aoki, the president of the advocacy group Media Action Network for Asian Americans, rebuked Mortal Kombat II in 1994 for allegedly perpetuating existing stereotypes of Asians as martial arts experts, with the game's portrayal of characters such as Kung Lao, Liu Kang, Raiden, Scorpion, Shang Tsung, and Sub-Zero.
 Allyne Mills, publicist for the game's publisher Acclaim Entertainment, answered: "This is a fantasy game, with all different characters.
 This is a martial arts game which comes from Asia.
 The game was not created to foster stereotypes."
 The characters' racial diversity and the inclusion of female characters were also criticized by the psychologists Patricia Marks Greenfield and Rodney R. Cocking in their 1996 book Interacting with Video, writing they "cannot assume that this greater diversity represents a more progressive identity politics, for one could argue that it merely increases the racist and sexist potential of the individual fights."
 In 1995, critical studies professor Marsha Kinder denounced Mortal Kombat II and Mortal Kombat 3 for allegedly allowing players to have what she termed "a misogynist aspect to the combat."
 In a 1999 book titled From Barbie to Mortal Kombat, written by media scholars Justine Cassell and Henry Jenkins, the series was used to represent "the basic boy cyberworld of aggression, action and dead bodies."
 Critics alleging the Mortal Kombat series being sexist and incompatible with women included liberal journalist Ellen Goodman, among others.

 On the other hand, U.S. Appeals Court Judge Richard Posner considered Ultimate Mortal Kombat 3 to be "a feminist violent video game".
 Finding that Indianapolis' attempt to ban Ultimate Mortal Kombat 3 violated the First Amendment, Judge Posner wrote "the game is feminist in depicting a woman as fully capable of holding her own in violent combat with heavily armed men.
 It thus has a message, even an 'ideology' just as books and movies do."
 Judge Posner further marveled that "the woman wins all the duels.
 She is as strong as the men, she is more skillful, more determined, and she does not flinch at the sight of blood."